VladimirK2/kzm-tools/tafcj-doc.md

     tafcj PW.MODEL -s:..\qwerty.tcj
     tafcj PW.MODEL -s:../qwerty.tcj

+PW.MODEL is a recommended OFS.SOURCE to use.
+Note: it skips field validations; should they be necessary - OFS.SOURCE record with FIELD.VAL = YES is to be used (TELNET type only).

 "Minus" (-) can be used instead of OFS.SOURCE ID if there's no need to amend data (e.g.for reports).